salaboy/provider-camunda-cloud/README.md

-# provider-template

-`provider-template` is a minimal [Crossplane](https://crossplane.io/) Provider that is meant to be used as a template for implementing new Providers.
-It comes with the following features that are meant to be refactored:
+# Camunda Cloud Provider for Crossplane

+The Camunda Cloud Provider for Crossplane allows you to provision new Zeebe Clusters inside a Camunda Cloud account by defining in a declarative way `ZeebeCluster` resources.
+The main difference between a Crossplane Provider and a normal Kubernetes Operator is that

+This provider includes:

 - A `ProviderConfig` type that only points to a credentials `Secret`.
+This Secret should contain the Camunda Console API Management Credentials
-- A `MyType` resource type that serves as an example managed resource.
+- A `ZeebeCluster` resource type that allows you to provision Zeebe Clusters inside your Camunda Cloud account.
-- A managed resource controller that reconciles `MyType` objects and simply prints their configuration in its `Observe` method.

 ## Developing